Niveetha/cv/README.md

   - Designed and developed APIs that bridged client applications to our solutions

 Management Experience
-  - Lead a team of 2 software engineers to build ESGpedia
+  - Lead a team of 2 software engineers and 1 software engineer intern to build ESGpedia
   - Lead a team of 3 software engineer interns and 2 software engineers to build an Web3j-based SDK
   - Onboarded lead and principal engineers to our solutions
 <br><br>